 Pulsed radiofrequency neuromodulation (pRFN) refers to the application of short pulses of electricity to nerve fibers resulting in reduced ability

-Cryoneurolysis, cryoneurotomy, or “Cryo” refers to a technique of nerve ablation using the application of extreme cold (usually -60 degrees
+Cryoablation, cryoneurolysis, cryoneurotomy, or “Cryo” refers to a technique of nerve ablation using the application of extreme cold (usually -20

 Purpose of the Procedure: Medial branch RFA is a minimally invasive procedure designed to reduce chronic neck or back pain